DhyanaPatel/demo/README.md

 # Demo

-Made this repo while leaning github!
+Made this repo while learning github!
 This is just for demo.